metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.

+<a id="nestedatt--spec--vault--auth--client_certificate"></a>
+### Nested Schema for `spec.vault.auth.client_certificate`

+Optional:

+- `mount_path` (String) The Vault mountPath here is the mount path to use when authenticating withVault.
+For example, setting a value to '/v1/auth/foo', will use the path'/v1/auth/foo/login' to authenticate with Vault.
+If unspecified, thedefault value '/v1/auth/cert' will be used.
+- `name` (String) Name of the certificate role to authenticate against.If not set, matching any certificate role, if available.
+- `secret_name` (String) Reference to Kubernetes Secret of type 'kubernetes.io/tls' (hence containingtls.crt and tls.key) used to authenticate to Vault using TLS clientauthentication.

 <a id="nestedatt--spec--vault--auth--kubernetes"></a>